-The potential safety net of the international community is something that Naomi Hattaway, founder of I Am A Triangle (IAAT), has tapped into with her international social network of thousands of global members who share the experience of a life away from home.
+The potential safety net of the international community is something that Naomi Hattaway has tapped into.
+With her international social network of thousands of global members who share the experience of a life away from home.
 With a passion for community building and helping international families ease the emotional burden of a move – based on a lifetime of personal experience – Naomi has developed the IAAT network from a Facebook page to an online resource and community with in-person gatherings in more than 70 cities across the globe.

 What can you tell us about your own upbringing?

 I had a very unconventional upbringing.
 I was born in the mid-70s in Nebraska, USA, out in the middle of cornfields in a very rural area.
 My father is black and my mother is white and, at the time, it wasn’t widely accepted to be of mixed race.
 Added to that was the fact that we were home-schooled by my mother before it was legal to do so, and this meant that we grew up feeling like we didn’t really belong anywhere.
 As a result, my mother created our own community and opportunities.

 I loved being home-schooled.
 My mother had the freedom to be completely flexible with our schooling; we experienced a lot of real-life scenarios and were taught to understand from experience, not just textbooks.
 We would go to a construction site, for example, and talk to the manager who would explain how the boom worked or the wrecking ball functioned.
 As we got older, my mother would develop our work for the week and she let us do it at our own pace, which allowed me to learn about self-reliance and time management.